 Founded in 2007, eToro is a popular social trading platform that is highly intuitive, safe, and cost-effective.
 As such, you get to enjoy commission-free trades.
 Also, monthly and annual charges are scrapped giving you more purchasing power.

-eToro’s popularity has seen it garnered over 20 million global users from 140 countries due to its large repository of investment services.
-Top pharmaceutical stocks to buy are available on the eToro platform with their accompanying exchange-traded funds (ETFs).
+eToro’s popularity has seen it garner over 26 million global users from 140 countries due to its large repository of investment services.
+Popular pharmaceutical stocks to invest in are available on the eToro platform with their accompanying exchange-traded funds (ETFs).

-Alongside this, eToro offers exposure to over17 global financial markets, commodities, FX currency trading, cryptocurrencies, stocks, and bonds.
+Alongside this, eToro offers exposure to over 17 global financial markets, commodities, FX currency trading, cryptocurrencies, stocks, and bonds.
 Its CopyTrade feature enables less-experienced traders to copy trading moves of professionals.
 Added to this is the CopyPortfolio which is the platform’s in-house managed portfolio.
 CopyPortfolio helps traders diversify their investments into several regions and sectors automatically.
-This portfolio is often rebalanced based on the best-performing sector at the moment.
+This portfolio is often rebalanced based on the popular performing sector at the moment.

-eToro also supports a plethora of payment methods and you can buy your best pharmaceutical stocks through bank wire transfer, credit or debit card, e-wallet channels like PayPal, Skrill, Neteller, and several others.
-The minimum deposit is pegged at $50 (for US residents) while other regions have to pay $200 to get started.
+eToro also supports a plethora of payment methods and you can invest in popular pharmaceutical stocks through bank wire transfer, credit or debit card, e-wallet channels like PayPal, Skrill, Neteller, and several others.
+The minimum deposit is pegged at $10 (for US residents) while other regions have to pay $200 to get started.

 In the aspect of security, eToro is a regulated broker with operational licenses from the UK’s FCA, ASIC, CySEC, and FINRA.
 Users can also lay claims to over £85,000 in lost funds in the event of bankruptcy as it is supervised by the UK’s FSCS.
 Aside from a 0.5% conversion fee and a $5 withdrawal fee, eToro does not charge any more fees in using its platform.

-Several attempts have been made by different pharma companies to proffer a solution but there has not been a perfect fit yet and this ultimately leaves room for the best to flourish.
-If any biotech company is able to address issues surrounding manufacturing processes, logistics, and predominantly efficacy, the pharmaceutical company would likely see an explosion in value.
+Several attempts have been made by different pharma companies to proffer a solution but there has not been a perfect fit yet.

 However, compared to the general financial markets, pharmaceutical stocks have been slow off the bat.
 This has affected the sector’s yearly returns.
 Meanwhile, the growing belief and collaboration on finding a cure have slightly enabled the value of pharmaceutical stocks to jump 0.26% on the Dow Jones US Pharmaceutical Index with the stock closing at $708.30.
 The Index has grown 8.07% year-to-date (YTD) compared to other sectors and its one-year gain is pegged at 16.18%.

 This is largely your decision.
-However, we recommend that you do due diligence and research before making any investment decision.
+However, users may want to conduct their own due diligence and research before making any investment decision.

 The January 2021 financial disclosure by former President Donald Trump does not state any stock holdings in pharmaceutical companies as most of his investments are in the real estate sector.